-The participating shares have no voting rights, are not participating at the option of the shareholder.
-The Fund's Directors may declare and pay dividends on the participating shares, at their sole discretion.
+The participating shares have no voting rights, are not redeemable at the option of the shareholder.

 Winding up

 The participating shares carry a right to a return on the nominal amount paid up in respect of such shares in priority to any return of the nominal amount paid up in respect of Management shares, and an exclusive right to share in surplus assets remaining after the return of the nominal amount paid up on the participating shares and Management shares.